Joseph1997-eng/GirlFriendChat/README.md

-Below is a sample README file for your project.
-You can save this content as `README.md` in your project directory.

----

 # Girlfriend Chat

 **Girlfriend Chat** is a web-based chat application designed to simulate warm, supportive, and emotionally comforting conversations with your virtual girlfriend.
 The project leverages HTML, CSS, and JavaScript to create a responsive and engaging user interface that works seamlessly on both desktop and mobile devices.